jinglin-l/day_planner/readme.md

 - Consults with Claude to create a schedule for the next day
 - Automatically blocks out focused work sessions and writes them back to my Google Calendar

 ### Design Philosophy

-### Design Philosophy

-- **Deep Work Focus**
+- **Deep Work Focus** 🧠
-I structure my day around four 2-3 hour focus blocks.
-I find this is the sweet spot for me.
+I structure my day around four 2-hour focus blocks.
+This maximizes my potential for concentrated effort - it's when I get my best work done.

-- **Managing My Human Limitations**
+- **Managing My Human Limitations** 🤖
 I unfortunately suffer from being human, which means to be productive, I actually need built-in breaks for fun, exercise, sleep, and seeing friends!
+My energy management is critical - I've learned the hard way what drains me (like low blood sugar or boring trapped conversations) and what energizes me (like good conversations with interesting people or building something cool).

-- **Minimizing Decision Making**
+- **Minimizing Decision Making** 🧩
-I realized my decision-making in the moment tends to be very poor (depleted willpower, emotional state, or immediate pressures).
-By automating my schedule creation, I preserve mental energy for actual execution.
-Removing the cognitive load of constantly deciding "what should I do next?" frees up mental resources for the work itself.
+I realized my decision-making in the moment tends to be very poor (gahhh depleted willpower, emotional state, or immediate pressures).
+By automating my schedule creation, I'm preserving my mental energy for actual work instead of deciding "what should I do next?"

-- **Building Sustainable Systems**
+- **Building Sustainable Systems** 🔄
-Systems help me create a foundation for building good habits!
+Systems help me create a foundation for building good habits by removing reliance on willpower or motivation.
+When the right action becomes the default action, I no longer need to convince myself to do it each time.
+It's about making the good choices the easy choices.

 ### Prerequisites